 Sabrina Carpenter

 Carpenter moved to Island Records in 2021 and released her fifth studio album, Emails I Can't Send (2022) which was supported by the singles "Nonsense" and "Feather".
-She also opened for Taylor Swift on the Eras Tour (2023–2024).
-Her sixth studio album, Short n' Sweet (2024), debuted atop the Billboard 200, producing the top-three Hot 100 singles "Espresso", "Please Please Please" and "Taste", and also earned two Grammy Awards.
+Her sixth studio album, Short n' Sweet (2024), debuted atop the Billboard 200, produced the top-three Hot 100 singles "Espresso", "Please Please Please" and "Taste", and won two Grammy Awards.

 Biography from the Wikipedia article Sabrina Carpenter.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.